 Arranging an alternative

 If your exemption request is not honoured, discuss the options for completing your study programme with your programme coordinator.
 Contact both the UU/UMCU examiner and your programme coordinator when you have to come back to the Netherlands during your stay abroad due to a changing travel advice.
 If you are in need of a conversation with a confidential advisor as a result of this process, please contact your study counsellor.
-For advice and help see also the chapter Advice and Counselling.
+For advice and help see also the page Advice and Counselling.

 After the approval of the Board of Examiners, the International Office also has to approve your internship.
 Therefore, you need to register your project in OSIRIS ‘Stay Abroad’.